Last Updated: 2020-10-28

 Further reading

-- Open Web Components - A community run guidance community
+- Open Web Components - A community run guidance and tooling community

 - WebComponents.dev - Create a Web Component in all known frameworks